Lake Powell: Fishing at Lake Powell

 Fishing is one of the most common activities at Lake Powell.
 Some of the fishing hotspots include Bullfrog Basin, Padre Bay, Wahweap Bay, The San Juan Arm, and Halls Creek Bay.

 Fish Species

 Some of these fish species are on the US Endangered Species List.
-Currently most native species on the Colorado River Basin are subject to ongoing restoration efforts of some kind.
+Currently, most native species in the Colorado River Basin are subject to ongoing restoration efforts of some kind.